google/honggfuzz/docs/AttachingToPid.md

 # Introduction #

 This page described how to use honggfuzz in batch mode.
-The simplest example would be Apache Web Server, which cannot be restarted every time we want to send new input, for performance reasons.
+The simplest example would be Apache Web Server, which cannot be restarted every time we want to send new input (for performance reasons).

 _Note: This currently works with Linux OS only_